Basic usage

 An Integrated Development Environment (IDE) with support for Java is the most efficient way to develop software in Java.
 IDEs will help setup a project and build configuration, navigate and refactor source code, detect problems and suggest improvements.
 The most commonly used Java IDEs are:

-If you often work from the command line, SDKMAN! will proove useful to manage your installed SDKs and build tools.
+If you often work from the command line, SDKMAN! will prove useful to manage your installed JDKs and build tools.

 Further reading